 A new model for 2017 from French-based sports superstore chain Decathlon, the B'Twin Triban 100 has an aluminium frame and seven-speed gears with 32mm tyres so it can tackle the odd dirt track or towpath without any fuss.
 It'll take mudguards and a rack so will make a serviceable commuter that can take you pootling round the lanes at the weekend.

 If this isn't the now-discontinued Wiggle road bike with different decals I'll eat my cycling cap.
 The spec is the same, though the price has gone up from £250.
-It was great value at that price; £300 is probably pushing it slightly, especially considering it was £260 a few months ago.
+It was great value at that price and it's still pretty decent at £270.

 It's available in five sizes, so you should be able to get one that fits well unless you're very tall or short.

 There are plenty of bikes costing under £500 at Halfords, and pick of the bunch is this Carrera Zelos.
 It features an aluminium frame built up with a 14-speed Shimano groupset and Tektro dual pivot brakes.
 There's a women's version too.